Cited chronologically in each of six categories:

 “On the Danish Origins of the Beowulf Story.”
 In Anglo-Saxon England and the Continent.
 Ed.
 Joanna Story and Hans Sauer.
 Tempe, AZ: Arizona Center for Medieval and Renaissance Studies, 2011.
 41–62.

 "Orality."
-Forthcoming in The Cambridge Companion to Textual Scholarship.
+In The Cambridge Companion to Textual Scholarship.
 Ed.
 Julia Flanders and Neil Freistat.
-Cambridge: Cambridge University Press, ca. 2011.
+Cambridge: Cambridge University Press, 2011.

 Original poems and translations in various journals and anthologies, 1969-2007.